Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: An Extended Dataset of Code Smells

 \subsection{Sampling Code Smells}

-The second step of our study (Step 2 in Figure~\ref{fig:ultimate_dataset_v2}) was sampling code smells.
-We randomly selected 268 instances of code smells as candidates for this study.
+In this step, we randomly sampled 268 instances of code smells as candidates for this study (Step 2 in Figure~\ref{fig:ultimate_dataset_v2}).
 We defined the sample size based on three factors: balance, representativeness, and the viability of human validation.
 For representativeness and balance, we selected the same number of smells for each system and smell type in our empirical study.
 That is, we selected one instance of each smell in each system; 9 * 30 = 270, but we removed two duplicates.
 The duplicates have the same code in the methods of different systems.
 The sample size was determined by constraints on enrolling a large group of participants to manually evaluate the code smell instances.

-The selected sample includes both smelly and non-smelly classes and methods~\cite{Santana2024}.
+The selected sample includes both smelly and non-smelly classes and methods~\citep{Santana2024}.
 These groups are balanced to allow both static analysis tools and LLMs to distinguish smelly from non-smelly instances.
-Although six types of code smells in this study are found at the method level, we decided to provide the entire class as a context, including the smelly methods, to the LLMs.
+Although six types of code smells in this study are found at the method level, we decided to provide their surrounding class as additional context to the LLMs..
 This decision gives the models more context to help them detect code smells.
 Such context information could be particularly important for some smells that rely on inheritance relationships (e.g., \textit{Refused Bequest}) and class dependencies (e.g., \textit{Shotgun Surgery}).